Phosphor

 Design notes

 • Three-axis separation.
 Protocol (axis 1, on Role in phosphor-layer), UI pattern (axis 2, here), app role (axis 3, consumer-side).
-A consumer that wants to override one axis without disturbing the others targets just that one — e.g. swap Hud for Wallpaper on a particular consumer role without retyping every other field.
+A consumer that wants to override one axis without disturbing the others targets just that one.
+For example, swap Hud for Wallpaper on a particular consumer role without retyping every other field.

 • Patterns are open vocabulary.
 Adding a new pattern (e.g. Card for in-place transient surfaces) costs one entry here and zero changes to phosphor-layer.
 The library captures the recipes that are actually reused, not an exhaustive set.